 Senior Director of Open Source Compliance at Qualcomm

-Dave Marr is Senior Director of Open Source Compliance at Qualcomm, overseeing open source compliance and strategy.
+Dave Marr is Senior Director of Open Source Compliance at Qualcomm, overseeing the company's open source compliance programs.

 David Levine